lm209/CLD1610/README.md

 3.

-Install Official PowerTools from Decky Loader Store
+Install the Official PowerTools Plugin from Decky Loader

-Download this two files for modded Version: https://github.com/hicder/PowerTools/releases/tag/v2.1 (not needed if you Download my Release)

-Extract these two files to the "Downloads" Folder
+Extract the "PowerTools.zip" to the "Downloads" Folder

 Open the Console and Type: